LeventAtasoy/oats/README.txt

 == Configuring OATS

-   OATS_HOME below refers to the oats gem installation folder
+   OATS_DIR below refers to the oats gem installation folder
   - Set the HOME variable C:\myDirectory
   - Set USER PATH for ..\ruby\bin; C:\myDirectory\oats\bin
     At this point you should be able to type 'oats' in commandline and see the execution of a sample test.
-  - See OATS_HOME/doc/oats_ini.yml for customizable properties.
+  - See OATS_DIR/doc/oats_ini.yml for customizable properties.
-  - Copy sample OATS_HOME/oats_tests folder to <yourTestFolder> and start adding your own tests.
+  - Copy sample OATS_DIR/oats_tests folder to <yourTestFolder> and start adding your own tests.
-  - Copy sample OATS_HOME/doc/oats_user.yml to HOME, and set 'dir_tests' to your <yourTestFolder>
+  - Copy sample OATS_DIR/doc/oats_user.yml to HOME, and set 'dir_tests' to your <yourTestFolder>